Assisi Hospice

 Assisi Hospice is a hospice facility in Singapore that provides palliative care to terminally ill patients.
-It is founded, owned, and run by the Franciscan Missionaries of the Divine Motherhood.
+It is founded, owned, and run by the Franciscan Missionaries of the Divine Motherhood (FMDM).

-Founded in 1969 by the Catholic order, Franciscan Missionaries of the Divine Motherhood (FMDM) as Assisi Home for the Poor and Sick, the hospice was reconstituted as Assisi Hospice in 2007.
-It derives its name from Assisi, the birthplace of Saint Francis, the founder of the Franciscan movement.
+Founded in 1969 by the FMDM as Assisi Home for the Poor and Sick, the hospice was reconstituted as Assisi Hospice in 2007.
+It derives its name from Assisi, the birthplace of Saint Francis, who founded the Franciscan movement.

 History

 In 1949, the FMDM Sisters were invited by the local government for a nursing post in the Tuberculosis section of Tan Tock Seng Hospital in Singapore.
 The Sisters were also involved in treatment for leprosy at the Singapore Leprosy Relief Association, now known as the Trafalgar Home.
 The Sisters campaigned for funds to build a Catholic hospital in the country after Singapore recovered from the Japanese Occupation.

 The Mount Alvernia Hospital was opened on 4 March 1961.
 In 1969, Khoo Teck Puat donated funds for an extension of the hospital for chronically ill patients.
 In 1986, the Khoo extension started accepting respite patients.
 The building eventually became known as Assisi Home for the Poor and Sick.

 In March 1988, the Congregation of the Franciscan Missionaries of the Divine Motherhood expanded into the area of hospice care.
 Assisi Home began to admit only cancer patients requiring respite and hospice care.
 In 1992, the Sisters vacated their convent and refurbished it into a new hospice.

 Assisi Home & Hospice was officially opened in April 1993 by the then President of Singapore, the late Wee Kim Wee.
 In 1993, Assisi Home discontinued the admission of patients for long-term care and focused on hospice care for terminally ill cancer patients.
 Later, Assisi Home & Hospice was renamed Assisi Hospice.

-As a center for palliative care, Assisi Hospice also admitted patients with non-cancer diagnoses, as it recognized the significant suffering among those with other life limiting illnesses.
+As a centre for palliative care, Assisi Hospice also admitted patients with non-cancer diagnoses, as it recognized the significant suffering among those with other life limiting illnesses.

 Facilities and services

 Assisi Hospice provides in-patient hospice care, day-care facilities, and home care support.
 In 2011, the hospice provided care to 444 in-patients, 101 day-care patients, and 675 home-care patients, with the vast majority originating from public hospitals.

-As of 2012, Assisi Hospice had a capacity of 37 beds and 90 staff, of which five were full-time doctors trained in palliative care.
+As of 2012, Assisi Hospice had a capacity of 37 beds and 90 staff, of whom five were full-time doctors trained in palliative care.
 It also had 570 volunteers in its database.